PraveenSP12/Sars-Covid-19---KG-with-GliNER-SpaCy-/README.md

 Overview Given problem statement You are one of the researchers responding to the White House Office of Science and Technology Policy center’s call to conduct advanced research on Covid-19.
 You are working with CDC, which has led a coordinated effort to set up a machine readable dataset.
 A dataset that represents the most extensive machine-readable coronavirus literature collection available for data and text mining to date, with over 29,000 articles, more than 13,000 of which have full text.
 Using the CORD-NER dataset and Knowledge Graph, determine and map out the details of the SARS-CoV-2 genome to assist understanding of the emergence, evolution and diagnosis of this deadly virus.

-knowledge graphs in machine learning : A knowledge graph, also known as a semantic network, represents a network of real-world entities—i.e. objects, events, situations, or concepts—and illustrates the relationship between them.
-This information is usually stored in a graph database and visualized as a graph structure, prompting the term knowledge “graph.”

 Dataset Link : https://www.kaggle.com/datasets/allen-institute-for-ai/CORD-19-research-challenge

 Simple procedure :